JuliaLang/julia/doc/stdlib/io-network.rst

    Close an I/O stream.
 Performs a ``flush`` first.

-.. function:: write(stream, x)
+.. function:: write(stream or filename, x)

    ..
 Docstring generated from Julia source

-   Write the canonical binary representation of a value to the given stream.
+   Write the canonical binary representation of a value to the given stream or file.
 Returns the number of bytes written into the stream.

    You can write multiple values with the same :func:``write`` call. i.e. the following are equivalent: